World Population Balance speakers are available to give live or online presentations, workshops, and media interviews

 - We are overpopulated.
-Global Footprint Data suggests the sustainable population is about 2 billion people at a European standard of living.
+Global Footprint Data suggests the sustainable population is about 2 to 3 billion people at a European standard of living.
 Our planet cannot support the existing population at our current standard of living, and continued population growth will only make problems worse.

 The fundamental relationship between overpopulation and all other major issues: